We’ve all been there.

 2. Price based on demand

-Another common strategy is to adjust the purchase price based on demand.
+Another common strategy is to adjust the purchase price based on demand, which is also known as demand-based pricing.
 As a product reaches its peak demand, its price reaches a ceiling.
 This is especially useful for products that are taking a long time to reach their pique interest, like sandals or other seasonal products.